thefarang/concha_gateway_browser/README.md

 ```

 Test the software to make sure everything works as normal, before repeating the process for the next outdated package.
 Ensure that the updated `npm-shrinkwrap.json` is saved in version control.

+### Adding New Packages

+When adding new packages to `package.json`, the package version number must be explicitly stated, without a caret or tilde, to prevent against automatic updates.
+The `npm shrinkwrap` command should then be run to update the `npm-shrinkwrap.json` file.

 ## Style Guide
 All code syntax should be written in the configuration-less [JavaScript Standard Style](https://standardjs.com).
 New code will not be merged into `develop` unless it passes the linting rules defined by this style.
 Code linting can be manually performed as follows: